-I’ve put ten years and tens of thousands of hours of work in Logic Pro, yet I continue to learn intricacies of the program that help my workflow grow ever faster and more fluid.
+I’ve put ten years and tens of thousands of hours of work in Logic Pro X, yet I continue to learn intricacies of the program that help my workflow grow ever faster and more fluid.
 Producers of certain genres tend to prefer digital audio workstations specific to their needs, like Fruity Loops (hip-hop, trap), Ableton Live (loop-based electronic music, live processing), and Pro Tools (serious recording engineering, acoustic and song-based music, film score composition).

 But the thing is, Logic Pro X can do all of that and more — extremely well.

-In my own career scoring for podcasts, working with artists across many genres, and writing music for TV and ads, I can confidently say that the best, most fluid vessel for getting all of that work done has been Logic Pro X. It’s for this reason that we decided an intensive mentored online course on this program would be the most useful thing we could create for the aspiring modern producer.
+In my own career scoring for podcasts, working with artists across many genres, and writing music for TV and ads, I can confidently say that the best, most fluid vessel for getting all of that work done has been Logic Pro X. It’s for this reason that we decided an in-depth online course on this program would be the most useful thing we could create for the aspiring modern producer.

 From solid stock soft synths like Alchemy and Sculpture, to deep libraries of sounds and loops, to hard-hitting drum machines and incredible algorithmic composition tools, there’s so much to love about Logic Pro X. The breadth of tools can be pretty overwhelming at first, but with a little practice and observation, using them will become second nature in no time.